Scientific Name

 Description

-Dyckia marnier-lapostollei is a slow-growing plant with stemless, mostly solitary rosettes that grow up to 10 inches (25 cm) in diameter.
-Leaves are up to 8 inches (20 cm) long, gray-green covered in silvery-white scale-like hairs so that the plant looks almost completely white.
+Dyckia marnier-lapostollei is a slow-growing plant that forms a stemless, spreading, usually solitary rosette of gray-green triangular leaves covered in silvery-white scale-like hairs.
+The rosette grows up to 10 inches (25 cm) in diameter.
+Leaves are up to 8 inches (12 cm) long.
 They twist and curl as they recurve downward and have large claw-like recurved spines along the margins.
-Mature plants in summer can send up to 3 feet (90 cm) tall spike with orange-yellow tubular flowers scattered near the tip.

 Hardiness